mfreema5/HUM380-GameDesign/Bibliography/Removing gamification from an Enterprise SNS.md

 #Removing Gamification from an Enterprise SNS

 Thom, Jennifer, David Millen, and Joan DiMicco.
-2012. &ldquoRemoving Gamification from an Enterprise SNS.&rdquo In *Proceedings of the ACM 2012 Conference on Computer Supported Cooperative Work*, 1067–70.
+2012. &ldquo;Removing Gamification from an Enterprise SNS.&rdquo; In *Proceedings of the ACM 2012 Conference on Computer Supported Cooperative Work*, 1067–70.
 CSCW ’12.
 New York, NY, USA: ACM. doi:10.1145/2145204.2145362.

 ###Who is the author?